-The Gabonese Democratic Party (Parti Démocratique Gabonais or PDG) dominates the political landscape.
+The Gabonese Democratic Party (Parti démocratique gabonais or PDG) dominates the political landscape.
 Omar Bongo held the presidency from 1968 to 2009, and his son, Ali Bongo Ondimba, won the presidential elections in August 2009, against a backdrop of social crisis.
 The opposition boycotted the legislative elections in 2011.
-It competed in both the municipal and departmental elections held in December 2013, and the Senate election held in December 2014, all of which were won by the party in power.
-The next presidential elections will take place in 2016.
+It competed in both the municipal and departmental elections held in December 2013, and the Senate election held in December 2014.
+Still, all these elections were won by the party in power.

 Gabon is an upper-middle-income country.
 The fifth largest oil producer in Africa, it has experienced strong economic growth over the past decade, driven in particular by oil and manganese production.
-On average, over the past five years, the oil sector has accounted for 80% of exports, 45% of GDP, and 40% of budget revenue.
+On average, over the past five years, the oil sector has accounted for 80% of exports, 45% of GDP, and 60% of budget revenue.
 However, the country is facing a decline in its oil reserves.
 The Gabonese government has therefore based its new strategy on economic diversification.

-Given the depressed oil sector, moderate growth driven by non-oil sectors is expected in the medium term.
-The non-oil economy (mainly manganese, timber, agribusiness and services) will continue to be the major driver of growth in the forthcoming years.
+In spite of expected lower oil prices economic prospects remains positive over the medium term.
+The non-oil economy (mainly manganese, wood-processing, agribusiness and services) will continue to be the major drivers of growth in the forthcoming years.
 In mining, the Moanda-Franceville metallurgic cluster which started in 2015 will boost manganese production.
-In agriculture and fisheries, the public-private partnership with Singapore-based OLAM is expected to increase palm oil, rubber and fishing outputs.
+In agriculture and fisheries, the public-private partnership with Singapore-based OLAM is expected to increase palm oil, rubber, and fishing outputs.
 The public-private partnership with Mauritius-based Tropical Holdings will also increase the fishery sector value chain.
 Total GDP growth is projected to reach 5.4% on average in 2016-2017.
 Given the decline in oil prices, inflation is expected to remain in average at 2.5% in 2016-2017.

-The poor quality of Gabon’s business climate presents a major challenge to the diversification of its economy.
+The poor quality of Gabon’s business climate stands as a major challenge to the diversification of its economy.
 Gabon ranked 162 out of 189 in the 2016 Doing Business report.
 The government’s strategy for the promotion of non-oil sectors has so far been based on the granting of specific incentives to foreign investors.
 A recent World Bank policy note has highlighted the importance of improving human capital, building a fair and transparent business environment, and improving the quality and cost of core infrastructure, as critical building blocks for economic and export diversification.
-Recent measures adopted by the government to improve the business climate include the creation of a one-stop shop for investors, the adoption of a PPP framework, the setup of a domestic arbitration court, and the adoption of codes for hydrocarbons and mining.
+Recent measures adopted by the government to improve the business climate include the creation of a one-stop shop for investors; the adoption of a public-private partnership (PPP) framework, the creation of a domestic arbitration court, and the adoption of codes for hydrocarbons and mining.

-Despite having a relatively high per capita income ($7,728 in 2015), Gabon’s poverty rate remains high.
 A 2013 McKinsey report suggests that about 30% of the population remains vulnerable, living with monthly incomes below the guaranteed minimum wage of FCFA 80,000.
-The study further states that the social situation has deteriorated in terms of access to basic social services (e.g. health, safe drinking water, and electricity) in 60% of the regions.
+The study further states that the social situation has deteriorated in terms of access to basic social services (e.g. health care, drinking water, and electricity) in 60% of the regions.
 On the basis of this report, the Government of Gabon organized a large-scale national consultation, ‘Assises Sociales’ in 2014 to define Gabon’s human investment strategy (SIHG).
-The new social policy that will be the top priority of the government that was appointed in late January 2014 has three objectives: (i) assist the most vulnerable populations (elderly, orphans, disabled), through integrated social programs; (ii) create income-generating activities for Gabon’s poorest and (iii) reduce inequalities in access to basic public services.
+The new social policy that will be the top priority of the government that was appointed in late January 2014 has three objectives: (i) assist the most vulnerable populations (elders, orphans, disabled…), through integrated social programs; (ii) help low-income people develop income-generating activities and (iii) reduce inequalities in access to basic public services.
 Gabon occupies the 110th place out of 188 in the 2015 United Nations Human Development Index.